 Overview

-The Ping-Post Request Body Tab is where you configure the JSON or XML schema that will be used when sending the ping request to your client’s system.
-This defines the payload structure and allows you to map lead fields into the schema so the client receives the data they expect.
+The Ping-Post Request Body Tabs are where you configure the JSON or XML schema that will be used when sending the ping request to your client’s system.
+This defines the payload structure and allows you to map your lead fields, system fields, eval functions, etc., into the schema so the client receives the data they expect.

 Key Functionality